USAJOBS/ATP-Support/job-announcement-playbook/details/overview.md

 </div>
 <div class="usajobs-recruitment-joa-playbook-details__do-not">
   <h4><span class="fa fa-times"></span> Do Not</h4>
-  * Include the salary — this information is captured in the salary field.
+  * Include the salary—this information is captured in the salary field.
 </div>
 </div>

-## Locations
+## Location(s)

 Indicates the street address (if provided), city and state of the work location.

 <div class="usajobs-recruitment-joa-playbook-details__container">
 <div class="usajobs-recruitment-joa-playbook-details__required-by-usajobs">
   <h4>Required by USAJOBS</h4>
-  <p>Conditional – the city and state are required, but the street address is optional.</p>
+  <p>Conditional—the city and state are required, but the street address is optional.</p>
 </div>
 <div class="usajobs-recruitment-joa-playbook-details__required-by-policy">
   <h4>Required by policy</h4>